Yanaguana Indian Arts Festival

 The Yanaguana Indian Arts Festival’s namesake comes from the Payaya people.
 These are the earliest recorded inhabitants of the region.
 “Yanaguana” is the name they gave to the River.

-The festival is held annually at the Briscoe Western Art Museum located along the San Antonio River Walk.
+The festival is held annually at the Briscoe Western Art Museum, located along the San Antonio River Walk and is held every year on the Second Saturday of November.